 Firstly, get informed so that you know what you’re likely to get from your State Pension, and when.
 And bear in mind that you might be able to top up your NI contributions to get more.

-Finally, it’s a good idea to regularly review your private or workplace pension plan to make sure it’s on track.
-If you’re a Standard Life customer, you can do this through online services.
-And if you want a full picture of all your private and workplace pensions, as well as your potential State Pension entitlement, use our simple pension calculator.
+It’s a good idea to regularly review your personal or workplace pension plan to make sure it’s on track.
+If you’re a Standard Life customer, you can do this through our online services.
+And if you want a full picture of all your pension plans, as well as your potential State Pension entitlement, use our simple pension calculator.